-Assumptions:
+• Assumptions:

-- The depth reduced, R, is usually 2 or 3. - The advantage of doing a null move can offset the errors produced from doing a shallow search. - Usually do not apply null move when - ▷ your king is in danger, e.g., in check; - ▶ when the number of remaining pieces is small; - ▶ when there is a chance of Zugzwang; - $\triangleright$ when the number of remaining depth is small, for example R + 3. - It is usually not a good idea to do this recursively, i.e., when in\null flag is true. - Performance is usually good with about 10 to 30 % improvement, but needs to set the parameters right in order not to prune moves that need deeper search to find out their true values [Heinz '00].
+- The depth reduced, R, is usually 2 or 3. - The advantage of doing a null move can offset the errors produced from doing a shallow search. - Usually do not apply null move when - ▷ your king is in danger, e.g., in check; - ▶ when the number of remaining pieces is small; - ▶ when there is a chance of Zugzwang; - $\triangleright$ when the number of remaining depth is small, for example R + 3. - It is usually not a good idea to do this recursively, i.e., when $in\null$ flag is true. - Performance is usually good with about 10 to 30 % improvement, but needs to set the parameters right in order not to prune moves that need deeper search to find out their true values [Heinz '00]. - Do not store the null move cut off into the transposition table since it cut off a node that does not need to be searched by its parent due to the goodness of an older sibling.